megaease/easemesh/docs/user_manual.md

 Except for the custom resource `MeshDeployment`, we support the native K8s deployment resource to automatically inject the JavaAgent and sidecar.

-If you want the EaseMesh to govern applications, you need fulfilling the following prerequisites:
+If you want the EaseMesh to govern applications, you need to fulfill the following prerequisites:
 1. Create the namespace with the specified label.
 2. Deploy applications via the K8s Deployments.
 3. Annotated the deployment with specific annotations.